erasels/Aspiration-StS/README.md

 "Headman's Axe": Whenever you reduce a non-boss enemy below 10% of their HP with an attack, kill them.

 "Hangman's Noose": All enemis below 50% HP lose 5 HP whenever they attack.

+"Stellarator": (Defect only) Whenever channeling an orb would fill all your orb slots, evoke your oldest orb and fuse the rest.

+"Faulty Coupler": (Defect only) Whenever you channel an orb, there's a 20% chance fuse it with a random orb of a type you currently have channeled.

 ##Crossover relics:
 Relics that are only enabled if you have the corresponding mods: